 We offer a special rate of $525 to schools and camps on weekdays from the beginning of our season through the end of May (excluding Memorial Day) and after Labor Day until

 the end of our season.
-A special deposit arrangement goes with this rate: a $100 deposit is required to reserve the cruise and the balance is due upon boarding.
+A special deposit arrangement goes with this rate: a $100 deposit is required to reserve the cruise and the balance is due 14 days or more before sailing.